gvwilson/sensibleadventures/nardica/nardica.md

 "What she needs is replacing."

 The tension eased out of Madi's shoulders.
-Mishra didn't bargain unless he'd already mostly decided to do something.
+Mr. Mishra didn't bargain unless he'd already mostly decided to do something.
 Now it was just a matter of price.

 In the end,